FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/API/REST_API_Doc.md

 delete an active emergency.
 (TODO: delete of emergencies can be only done by the originator of it.)

+verb
-* verb: DELETE
+: DELETE

+endPoint
-* endPoint: /ManageEmergency/deleteEmergency
+: /ManageEmergency/deleteEmergency

 ##### Parameters

+uid
-* uid: server generated Unique Id of this emergency
+: server generated Unique Id of this emergency

+status
-* status: if the emergency is currently active or not (on/off)
+: if the emergency is currently active or not (on/off)

 ###### Example body